aelij/spanify/docs/strings.md

 ### Example: Creating a random string

+> [!TIP]
-:bulb: :eight: Can be written using `RandomNumberGenerator.GetString(size, "abcdefghijklmnopqrstuvwxyz")`, which is also cryptographically secure.
+> Can be written using `RandomNumberGenerator.GetString(size, "abcdefghijklmnopqrstuvwxyz")`, which is also cryptographically secure.

 ```cs
 static string GetRandomString(int size, char min = 'a', char max = 'z') =>